mangtronix/MusicDevices/Projects/EchoTerrarium/README.md

 ## Reflection and Future Considerations:

+Creating EchoTerrarium was a meaningful exploration of how humans interact with nature through sound and touch.
+We aimed to design a responsive, living interface where user actions could visibly and audibly affect the environment, encouraging awareness and care.
+The integration of MIDI hand-tracking and reactive lighting brought the plants to life as expressive agents.
+Through iteration, we learned the importance of seamless interaction and sensor accuracy.
+While time limited some features, like audio response from the watering can, we’re excited to refine and expand the system further.
+Overall, EchoTerrarium helped us bridge the gap between technology, art, and ecological empathy.

-In the future, we hope to have several changes:
+#### In the future, we hope to have several changes:

 1. A camera with a wider FoV: We felt that the camera we used was not able to detect hands instantly because it couldn't see the hands unless they were positioned just right.
 A wider FoV camera would have more room to ‘see’ the hands